6 Reasons to Own a Credit Card (One Might Surprise You!)

 1. Credit Period

-One of the fundamental benefits of owning and using a credit card is the credit grace period that you get.
-While there is no definite period that applies to all credit cards, in most cases it is at least one month and can go up to 50 days or more.
+One of the main benefits of owning and using a credit card is the credit grace period you receive.
+While the exact duration varies between cards, most offer at least one month, and some extend up to 50 days or more.
+This period allows you to manage your finances without incurring immediate interest.
+Understanding your card’s grace period helps you plan payments effectively and avoid extra costs.

 2. Cash Advance